Brian Burrowes: Religious life

 He was Fellow, Lecturer, Dean and Chaplain of Pembroke College, Oxford until 1937.
 He was also a Senior Proctor of the University of Oxford.
 He then served as Principal of Salisbury Theological College.
-After serving during as a military chaplain during World War II, he was appointed Bishop of St Andrews, Dunkeld and Dunblane in 1950.
+After serving as a military chaplain during World War II, he was appointed Bishop of St Andrews, Dunkeld and Dunblane in 1950.

 Retiring five years later on grounds of ill-health, he died on 15 November 1963 in Elgin, Morayshire.
 He was buried in Elgin Cemetery, New Elgin, Morayshire.